-Sharing how I am getting one of the guests rooms in my house holiday ready and making a pillow with ribbon trim.
+Sharing how I am getting one of the guest rooms in my house holiday ready so my guests will feel comfy and cozy.

-With the holidays approaching and family and friends coming to stay, I thought I would refresh the 2 bedrooms a bit to get them holiday ready.
+With the holidays approaching and family and friends coming to stay, I thought I would refresh one of the guest rooms a bit to get them holiday ready.
 Nothing major, just a little color change to warm up the rooms for the season.

-The rooms have neutral walls and carpet that I plan to update sooner or later, but for now, I am using red and green in one room and green and blue in the second.
-I will show you the second room next week.
+The rooms have neutral walls and carpet that I plan to update sooner or later, but for now, I am using a red and green color scheme.

 I only made a few tweaks to the room’s decor, because the focal point of the room is…